 Today’s military offers a wide range of scholarship and educational programs!
-Whether you are presently in school, just thinking about college or are planning on deferring your educational goals for a while, the military has something for you!
-FULL TIME STUDENT?
+Whether you are presently in school, just thinking about college or planning to defer your educational goals for a while, the military has something for you!

 The Army, Navy, Air Force and Marines offer these programs at select colleges and universities throughout the country.
 If you qualify, the ROTC program offers a unique college experience!
 During the first two years you can attend ROTC classes, such as military science, and participate in training activities, all with no obligation!